ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos/ht-version-2/ats-and-ci-cd-2.md

 ### 3.4 Conclusion

-The CI/CD process ensures that everything commit is tested and deployed.
+The CI/CD process ensures that everything committed is tested and deployed.
 An example:
-A Mendix developer commits a change into his team server branche.
+A Mendix developer commits a change into his team server branch.
 The branche is then automatically deployed into the test environment and tested.
-If the tests pass the branche is deployed into the acceptance environment and also tested.
+If the tests passes, the branch is deployed into the acceptance environment and also tested.
 You can even use Continuous Deployment to directly deploy to production and perform a regression test.

 ## 4 ATS and CI/CD

 ATS can do the testing of your Mendix app in the CI/CD pipeline.
-In ATS 2.0 a CI/CD functionality is added so that customers can access their test cases or test suites from outside ATS.
+In ATS 2.0 a CI/CD API is added, so that customers can access their test cases or test suites from outside ATS.
 This way you can use a CI/CD tool to execute your test cases and test suites in ATS and retrieve the results.
-To access those specific test case and test suite you must generate an API.
-This chapter explains how to generate a CI/CD API for accessing ATS and how to generate a CI/CD template for a test case or test suite.
-The CI/CD template is pre configured test case or test suite with a set run configuration which can be fired from a CI/CD pipeline.
+To access those specific test cases and test suites you must generate a CI/CD API key.
+This chapter explains how to generate a CI/CD API key for accessing ATS and how to generate a CI/CD template for a test case or test suite.
+The CI/CD template is a pre-configured test case or test suite with a set run configuration which can be fired from a CI/CD pipeline.

 ### 4.1 CI/CD access API

-To generate a CI/CD access API follow these steps:
+To generate a CI/CD API key follow these steps:

 1. Login to ATS 2.0.
 2. Open up the app you want to access for CI/CD.